 Funding specifically for international students:

-- International Tuition Award.
+- International Tuition Award (no application required).

 - Eligible students may apply for the UBC Affiliated Fellowships (very competitive); and incoming doctoral students may apply for the International Doctoral Fellowship (IDF).

 Top-ranked applicants, as determined by the Medical Genetics Admissions Committee, will be offered the opportunity to participate in the Rotation Program.
 This program consists of three nine-week laboratory rotations allowing students a chance to work with different potential supervisors.